mpcarl-ibm/crs-docs/_api/overview.md

 IBM Cloud Object Storage uses separate APIs:

 * Account and credential administration uses the SoftLayer API
-* Interacting with buckets and objects uses an S3 API
+* Interacting with buckets and objects uses an implementation of the S3 API

 More information on using the SoftLayer API to create or delete credentials, check capacity usage, retrieve a UUID, and other account functions can be found at the [SoftLayer Development Network](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Storage_Hub_Cleversafe_Account).

-The following tables describe the complete set of supported operations when using the S3 interface to IBM Cloud Object Storage.
+The following tables describe the complete set of supported operations when using the S3 API to access IBM Cloud Object Storage.
 For details on using the operations, including examples, see [the API reference page]({{ site.baseurl }}/beta/api/reference).

 ### Operations on the service